 “There’s a really good engineer, Mark Lough in Stirling, I gave him Salutation Road, spent about£1,200 recording it in a really good studio.
 The recording bill was about £700, I paid the musicians the rest, gave it to Mark to mix and master, paid him £500.
 I’m not flush, but he deserved it.
 That’s a big budget album for me, as opposed to £150,000 in 1990.
 I put it out as a pre-order, sold 300 on vinyl and 300 CDs.
 That was it.

 “I could proudly sit in front of Alan Sugar with that, or have coffee with Bob Dylan and say, ‘It makes sense, Bob!’.
 I don’t wanna sell any more.
 I’m done putting them in the envelopes by then.
 I’m a factory girl by nature but need a holiday before I do another.
 To me, that’s good practise.
 And now I realise The Daintees’ biggest power was good will – that was the currency we were carrying in the ‘80s on our little ship, and that’s why we didn’t fit in.
 We weren’t Prefab Sprout or The Kane Gang.
 We were more like a spiritual council house band.
 We shouldn’t have been there in the ‘80s.”

-Going back to the first LP’s title track, and that line, ‘You can’t catch a boat to Bolivia …’, did anyone ever try to prove you wrong, sending a postcard about their trip across Lake Titicaca?
+Going back to the stand-alone single later added to the re-released debut album of the same name, and that line, ‘You can’t catch a boat to Bolivia …’, did anyone ever try to prove you wrong, sending a postcard about their trip across Lake Titicaca?